-Agriculture dominates the economy, accounting for 25 percent of GDP and approximately 75 percent of employment.
+Although it is well-placed to serve the Asian market, there are many hurdles to establishing a thriving business in Timor-Leste, including poor roads and access to banking services.
+Agriculture dominates the economy, accounting for 15 percent of GDP and approximately 39 percent of employment.
 Insufficient food production and an under-developed local market have led to a dependency on imports of rice and other commodities.
 Malnutrition and poor health are widespread and most rural households suffer from food shortages for at least one month of the year.
-This is known as “the hungry season”.

 One of the key issues facing the people of Timor-Leste is a lack of skills in key areas from government planning to community self-determination.
 Capacity to deliver essential services remains weak and the rebuilding of infrastructure and civil administration remains a huge challenge.

-Quick facts from the UNDP Human Development Report and The World Factbook:
+Quick facts from the World Bank, UN Human Development Report, and UNICEF:

 - Capital of Timor-Leste: Dili